 Here is what told me that I had been mistaken about the income vs capital gain (appreciation) potential of online businesses.
 A few years ago I noticed that a very small online business started and run by a former school librarian named Jocelyn Sams sold for over a million dollars.

 Then I noticed more bloggers selling websites for seven figures.

-Since then I’ve learned that online businesses are assets that usually sell between two and four times annual net income.
+Since then I’ve learned that online businesses are assets that usually sell between three and four times annual net income.

 The more passive the income is, the higher the earnings multiple for which the businesses sell.
 Online businesses in certain sectors sell for more money than others, too.